CreateJS/TweenJS/lib/README.txt

+# lib directory
-This directory contains a compressed version of the TweenJS library.
+This directory contains a compressed version of the TweenJS library, including the most recent tagged release and the in-progress NEXT release.

-It also includes a minified version of EaselJS, and is included for the Ticker class, which TweenJS uses by default.
-If you don't wish to use EaselJS, you can  implement your own ticking mechanism, or download the Ticker class on its own from http://github.com/createjs/easeljs/

-It is recommended that you use this version in almost all cases, unless you need to modify the original code.
-It is much smaller, results in less http requests, and you don't have to worry about the order in which you include the js files.
+Both combined and minified versions of the library are included.
+The former being useful for debugging, and the latter for deployment.

+You can also link to the libraries on the [CreateJS CDN](http://code.createjs.com/), to benefit from faster load times and shared caching across sites.

+# libraries
-tween.js is a single file that contains compacted versions of all of the TweenJS classes (comments and white space stripped).
+**tweenjs-VERSION.min.js** contains minified versions of all of the TweenJS classes (comments and white space stripped).

-You can also gzip the file to further reduce its size (by about 75%).
-Many servers do this automatically.
+**tweenjs-VERSION.combined.js** contains all the TweenJS classes, including whitespace and comments.

+# license
+The libraries are ©2010 gskinner.com, inc., and made available under the highly permissive MIT open source software license.
+See the source file header for the full license text.